-The depth of their ties -both as musicians and friends –is clearly evident in two other documents which can also be found on this site.
-In 2002, Istomin’s interview of Rostropovitch for the series Great Conversations in Music was filmed for posterity by the Library of Congress.
+The depth of their ties – both as musicians and friends – is evident in two other documents which can be found on this site.
+In 2002, Istomin’s interview of Rostropovich for the series Great Conversations in Music was filmed for posterity by the Library of Congress.
 In August 2006, although he was already very ill, Rostropovich graciously consented to recall his memories of Istomin in an interview with Bernard Meillat.

 However, there were no signs which foresaw such a relationship when the two met for the first time at the Edinburgh Festival in 1968.
 At that time, Rostropovich was soloist of the USSR State Symphony Orchestra, which was on tour in Western Europe.
 Istomin remained wary – he certainly admired the cellist, but he was doubtful about his stance on politics.
 For Istomin, Rostropovich was part of the Soviet nomenclature; he was one of the privileged few who were allowed to give concerts and make recordings abroad.
 In order to reach this status, it seemed clear that he had to prove his allegiance to the Soviet powers.
 Nevertheless, Rostropovich’s increasingly firm position in favor of Solzhenitsyn and other opponents of the regime eventually provoked hostility from the Soviet authorities, who stripped him of all musical responsibility and forbade him to leave the Soviet Union.
 In 1974, Rostropovich was still attracting continuous attention from Western media and had become so troublesome for the Soviet authorities that they decided to send him and his family into exile (he would be deprived of Soviet nationality in 1978).